 In other words, a simple job offer is no longer enough to attract the best talent to your organization.
-Job seekers in this market know their skills are in demand, and in many cases, are even interviewing with multiple employers simultaneously.
+Job seekers know their skills are in demand, and in many cases, are even interviewing with multiple employers simultaneously.
 This has ultimately enabled professionals to become more selective with the offers they take.
-If they feel their needs aren’t being met during the hiring process, they will simply take their talent to a place where they’ve had a better experience.
+If they feel their needs aren’t being met during the hiring process, they will simply take their talent to a place where they’ve had a better candidate experience.

 “It only takes one bad experience to change a candidate’s mind about an opportunity they were once excited to pursue,” warns Jesse Siegal, Vice President of The Execu|Search Group’s Temporary Staffing division.
 “That’s why it’s so important to impart consistency into your hiring process.
 Trust is the foundation of all strong connections, and consistency is key to building it.
 In order to make the decision to accept an offer, your candidate needs to feel that they got an authentic, well-rounded view of the role as well as the company.
 It’s impossible to do this if the candidate is receiving mixed messages or inconsistent information at each touchpoint of the process.”